 They broke the rabbi's legs and shot those who tried to intervene.

-They told us that if we have any old scores with the Jews, so we can do what we please.
+They told us that if we have any old scores with the Jews, so we could do what we pleased.

 It came for Jews a hard time.
 The Bolshevik families' cottages were burned down.